YuSugihara/QTL-seq/README.md

 ## Usage

-If you reference genome has more than 50 contigs (or chromosomes), only significant contigs will be plotted.
+If your reference genome has more than 50 contigs (or chromosomes), only significant contigs will be plotted.

 ```
 qtlseq -h